 After the manufacturer vulcanizes these rubber molds to harden them and enhance durability, typically a skilled mold-maker uses a sharp knife or scalpel to create a sprue, and an associated network of channels and gates.

 Casting occurs after the manufacturer affixes the set of circular molds to a central industrial turntable in a commercial spin casting machine and pours molten metal or thermoplastic into the mold through the sprue in the top of the mold.
 The liquid then gradually solidifies into the desired shape as the mold revolves around its central axis.

 At the conclusion of the casting process, the manufacturer simply removes the cast part and prepares the mold for re-use.
 Additional finishing may occur after the separation of a cast part (or parts) from the attached gates and channels.

 Spin casting does not involve the use of extensively tooled molds.
 Widely popular among hobbyists, it usually occurs at comparatively low temperatures.
 Consequently, in most production settings this casting process does not require the use of extensive specialized items of equipment.

 Most commercial spin caster machines provide rotating industrial turntables.
 Either front loading or top loading, this equipment allows a metal parts manufacturer to provide centrifugal motion during the casting process.

 Today most manufacturers employ raw materials with comparatively low melting points during the process of spin casting.
-Thermoplastics, pewter and some zinc alloys have obtained popularity for this purpose.
+Thermoplastics, pewter, and some zinc alloys have obtained a popularity for this purpose.